Indiana Resources Unveils New High-Grade Gold Zone at Minos Prospect

 • Diamond drilling underway to test down-dip extensions

-• 2025 exploration program prioritises expanding resource footprint
+• 2025 exploration program prioritises further drilling to expand resource

 Image source middle. ©